 “Psychological stress and physical stress are virtually indistinguishable in the body.”

-We wanted to give him a standing ovation for that.
+I wanted to give him a standing ovation for that.
 So what does that mean, in terms of hormesis and our Health Equation?
 If you’ve got a ton of psychological stress, that costs you something.
 It costs you recovery capacity.
 It cuts into your reserves.
 In fact, being chronically psychologically stressed is probably more damaging than overtraining or under-sleeping, though those are obviously poor behaviors, too.

 Think about your own life.
 Ask yourself if your “dose” of a stressor is appropriate for your context.
 There are lots of examples of stressors: intermittent fasting, high-intensity exercise, under-eating, cold showers or acute exposure to cold, sleep restriction, caffeine intake, eating extremely hot peppers… the list is long.

 A “stressor” isn’t necessarily a bad thing – but the application of that stressor in that dose in a context already saturated with a high stress load may be detrimental to your health.* If you’re a parent with an infant (and thus some degree of sleep deprivation/disturbance), a busy job, and some financial stress, do you think the net effect of getting out of bed at 5:00 AM five days a week to do high-intensity exercise is positive?
 Likely not.
-(If we just described your life, please… just stay in bed.)
+(If I just described your life, please… just stay in bed.)

-*This is one of the reasons why we rarely recommend intermittent fasting to our consulting clients.
+*This is one of the reasons why I rarely recommend intermittent fasting to my consulting clients.
 Unsurprisingly, most of them are on the “too much” side of the stress scale, rating their daily stress at an average of 8 out of 10.
 These folks don’t have any “reserve” left to offset an additional stressor, which means adding IF on to their current health equation would do them more harm than good.
 IF may be a perfectly appropriate tool for other folks with different contexts, but it’s not for everyone.

 Minimum Effective Dose